stephanie-w/brainscribble/content/Games/nim-games.md

 ---

 <!-- BEGIN_SUMMARY -->
 Nim is a mathematical game of strategy in which two players take turns removing objects from distinct heaps.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap.
+Nim can be played as a misère game, in which the player to take the last object loses or as a normal play game, in wich the person who makes the last move (i.e., who takes the last object) wins.

 <!-- END_SUMMARY -->
+We'll explore the normal play game here.

-On a table, there is heaps of stones (or matches or coins) from various sizes.
+For example, on a table, there is heaps of stones (or matches or coins) from various sizes.
 Each player takes one or several stones in a single heap.
 The winner is the one who can empty the table.

 ![](figure/nim-game.jpg)